khushan05/Python-Learning/README.md

 ## 🧠 What This Repo Contains

-This repository includes my daily Python practice and small projects.
+This repository includes my Python practice and small projects.

 Each file represents what I learned and built on that day.